khakhalin/notes/keywords/spark.md

 * `.some_column_name` returns an object of "Column" type, similar to how in [[pandas]] it returned a series.
 But it's not yet the data itself, as the execution is lazy!
 It's not even an iterable, and there seems to be no easy way to iterate thrown values of a column (as values within a dataframe are not ordered!).
 If you need to iterate, you have to either collect (eagerly calculate) the entire dataframe, and then iterate by rows, picking the proper column from each row, or cast the entire thing to Pandas.
 * if the name is a variable, you use `sf.col(col_name)` where `sf` comes from `import pyspark.sql.functions as sf`

-**Creating a new column from old columns**

-If the formula is simple, it can be added in native pyspark using `withColumn` and column references:
+**Using formulas**: If the formula is simple, it can be added in native pyspark using `withColumn` and column references:
 `.withColumn('NewColumn', df.X + df.Y**2)`.
 Spark functions has all the main math, string etc. functions implemented, so in most cases that's enough.

 Nice syntax for conditional formulas: